Memorial held for former Kentucky First Lady Phyllis George

-FRANKFORT, Ky.
-(WYMT/WKYT)- On Monday, KET broadcasted a memorial service held for former Kentucky first lady Phyllis George.
+On Monday, KET broadcasted a memorial service held for former Kentucky first lady Phyllis George.

-Sister station WKYT reports George died on May 14 from complications of a rare blood disorder.
+George died on May 14 from complications of a rare blood disorder.

 She was one of the first women to have a prominent role in sports television when she was hired by CBS Sports in the 1970s.